Wells Fargo: History

 In 2011, the company hired 25 investment bankers from Citadel LLC.

 In April 2012, Wells Fargo acquired Merlin Securities.
 In December 2012, it was rebranded as Wells Fargo Prime Services.
 In December of that year, Wells Fargo acquired a 35% stake in The Rock Creek Group LP.
 The stake was increased to 65% in 2014 but sold back to management in July 2018.

 In 2015, Wells Fargo Rail acquired GE Capital Rail Services and merged in with First Union Rail.
 In late 2015, Wells Fargo acquired three GE units focused on business loans equipment financing.

 In March 2017, Wells Fargo announced a plan to offer smartphone-based transactions with mobile wallets including Wells Fargo Wallet, Android Pay and Samsung Pay.

 In June 2018, Wells Fargo sold all 52 of its physical bank branch locations in Indiana, Michigan, and Ohio to Flagstar Bank.

 In September 2018, Wells Fargo announced it would cut 26,450 jobs by 2020 to reduce costs by $4 billion.

 In March 2019, CEO Tim Sloan resigned amidst the Wells Fargo account fraud scandal and former general counsel C. Allen Parker became interim CEO.

 In July 2019, Principal Financial Group acquired the company's Institutional Retirement & Trust business.

 On September 27, 2019, Charles Scharf was announced as the firm's new CEO.

 In 2020, the company sold its student loan portfolio.

 In May 2021, the company sold its Canadian Direct Equipment Finance business to Toronto-Dominion Bank.

 In 2021, the company sold its asset management division, Wells Fargo Asset Management (WFAM) to private equity firms GTCR and Reverence Capital Partners for $2.1 billion.
 WFAM had $603 billion in assets under management as of December 31, 2020, of which 33% was invested in money market funds.
 WFAM was rebranded as Allspring Global Investments.

+On September 23, 2024, Wells Fargo launched a $1.6 billion delayed-draw term loan to support Tempur Sealy International's acquisition of Mattress Firm Group.

+In December 2024, Wells Fargo announced that it would be selling it decades-long San Francisco headquarters building to downsize its footprint in San Francisco by moving to another building nearby.
+The move was interpreted by bankers as a sign of the financial industry drifting away from San Francisco and California.

+In June 2025, Wells Fargo hired a senior banker from Citigroup to lead its activism defense practice, as corporations find it difficult to build out business units to help clients facing pressure from activist investors.

+In July 2025, Wells Fargo announced that it sought to end its partnership with Bilt Rewards ahead of schedule, a venture that initially began in 2022.
+Wells Fargo was losing as much as $10 million per month according to The Wall Street Journal.
+The partnership was initially set to end in 2029.

 Environmental record

-In 2009, Wells Fargo ranked 1st among banks and insurance companies, and 13th overall, in Newsweek Magazine's inaugural "Green Rankings" of the country's 500 largest companies.

-In 2013, the company was recognized by the EPA Center for Corporate Climate Leadership as a Climate Leadership Award winner, in the category "Excellence in Greenhouse Gas Management (Goal Setting Certificate)"; this recognition was for the company's aim to reduce its absolute greenhouse gas emissions from its US operations by 35% by 2020 versus 2008 levels.

-In 2017, Wells Fargo ranked 182nd out of 500 in Newsweek Magazine's "Green Rankings" of the largest US companies;

-Wells Fargo has provided more than $10 billion in financing for environmentally beneficial business opportunities, including supporting commercial-scale solar photovoltaic projects and utility-scale wind projects nationwide.

-In 2010, Wells Fargo launched what it believes to be the first blog in its industry to report on its environmental stewardship and to solicit feedback and ideas from its stakeholders.